Linusite

 The problem:

-If your hosting is too cheap, your website may be sharing resources with hundreds of other sites.
+If your hosting is too cheap, your site may be sharing resources with hundreds of others on the same server.

 The fix: